-Also called Canada Tick trefoil, Beggars Lice, Stick Tights
+Also called Canada Tick Trefoil, Beggars Lice, Stick Tights

 More About Desmodium canadense

-- Spikes of pink to lavender pea-like flower clusters
+- Spikes of pink to lavender, sweet pea-like flower clusters

-Showy Tick trefoil Growing and Maintenance Tips
+Showy Tick Trefoil Growing and Maintenance Tips

 Desmodium canadense Characteristics

-- Avg. to Dry Soils
+Average to Dry Soils